 This applies to all visitors, even those who visit school frequently.
 Our Reception staff will sign you in and provide you with a visitor's lanyard which must be worn while you remain on the premises.
 As a precautionary safeguarding measure, you may also be asked to provide some form of identification.
-Under no circumstances may parents (or other family members) come onto site and approach members of staff, or pupils, without first reporting to the main Reception.
+Under no circumstances may parents (or other family members) come onto site and approach members of staff, or pupils, without first reporting to the main Reception When completing your details on our Sign In system you will be required to have a photograph taken of your face.
+In the event of an emergency, we need this so we can recognise you and account for you on our evacuation log.
+When on our premises you also agree to follow instructions given by any member of staff in the event of an emergency evacuation.